xajkep/Teaching-HEIGVD-RES-2015-Labo-00/README.md

 ![image](./diagrams/project-structure.png)

 If you look carefully, you will see that there are 3 files named `pom.xml` in the directory structure.
 These files are used by **maven** and you can think of them as 3 recipes for building our application.
-As indicated in the diagram, we have actually 3 projects.
+As indicated in the diagram, we actually have 3 projects.
 One with the application code, one with the automated tests and one on top of them.
 What we are going to do is build the top-level project.
 Maven will automatically compile the application code, compile the test code, run the tests and give us results.
-If all tests pass, then Maven will also producer a .jar file.
+If all tests pass, then Maven will also produce a .jar file.

 ![image](./diagrams/maven-projects.png)